davidralphlewis/binaryephemera/_notes/Now.md

 # Now

-*Updated on 23/03/2026*
+*Updated on 16/04/2026*

 ## Life

 - Lots of work focus.
 I got a promotion which is great!
 But now I am learning how to lead.
-- Rediscovering the allotment life
+- Digging beds in the allotment, ignoring the weeds.

 ## Working on

 - Writing a new zine / pamphlet about driving and death.
 - Remembering how to write silly little poems, usually on my lunchbreak.
+- Drawing terrible sketches, much to my surprise.
 ## Reading

-- *The Odyssey* - Homer, Translated by Emily Wilson
 - *Meditations for Mortals* -[[Oliver-Burkeman]]
--

 Here's everything I've read this year- [[books-read-2026]]